CarInsurance.com Insights

 Cheapest car insurance for seniors after an accident in Georgia

-Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
-The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 64% with one at-fault accident with property damage over $2,000.
+Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
+Although the exact increase depends on the insurer, data show drivers can expect a 64% hike in premiums after an at-fault accident with property damage over $2,000.

 CompanyAnnual rates with 1 at-fault accidentMonthly rates with 1 at-fault accident